-Figure 1.19 - Inserting a New Worksheet in Excel Excel Spreadsheet Exercise Even though there are more sophisticated mathematical functions in Microsoft Excel, we need to always begin our training with basic concepts and with basic tools.
-After completing this simple exercise, we will learn about organizing and graphing data. $^{}$ World Class CAD Challenge 27-1 $^{}$ - Create a new spreadsheet with 5 adding, 5 subtracting, 5 multiplication and 5 dividing formulas.
+Figure 1.19 - The Save As Window in Excel World Class CAD Challenge 27-1 - Create a new spreadsheet with 5 adding, 5 subtracting, 5 multiplication and 5 dividing formulas.
 Name the worksheet Basic Math.
 Complete the task in 15 minutes.
 Continue this drill four more times on different worksheets in this workbook and each time completing the drill in less than 15 minutes to maintain your World Class ranking.